Online Master’s Degrees in Addiction Counseling

 Practicum and internships approved by CACREP have specific requirements as well.
 A practicum is a supervised period of observation and documentation to understand the work environments of an addiction counselor.
 An internship is a supervised experience similar to what a student would face in a post-graduation job.

 CACREP-approved practicum experiences must total a minimum of 100 clock hours over a full academic term that is a minimum of 10 weeks.
 Practicum students complete at least 40 hours of direct service with actual clients, contributing to developing counseling skills.
 Internships must be at least 600 supervised clock hours in a setting relevant to addiction.
-Internship students must complete at least 240 clock-hours of direct service.
+Internship students must complete at least 240 clock-hours of direct service with actual clients.

 Program Accreditation for Online Master’s Degrees in Addiction Counseling